tytydraco/yessleep/out/Im_the_last_living_person_that_survived_the_fulcrum_shift_of_1975_and_Im_detailing_those_events_here_before_I_pass_In_short_fear_the_ACTS176_protocol_Part_1.md

 *So then, why was I so damn terrified?*

-Emi scowled, swiped the bottle off the table, and returned it to the top shelf in the fridge door with an angry *clunk*.
+Emi scowled, swiped the bottle off the table, and returned it to the top shelf in the fridge with an angry *clunk*.
 With my demand obliged, she made a point of glaring at me over the door: a familiar combination of narrowed eyes, scrunched freckles, and tensed shoulders.
 An expression that screamed: *are you happy now, asshole?*

 After a few seconds of unblinking silence, she slammed the fridge closed with enough force to cause a rush of air to inflate her burgundy *Earth, Wind, and Fire* T-shirt: a fitting climax to the whole melodramatic affair.